Skip to Main Content

 Oxford Research Encyclopedia of American History

 A scholarly encyclopedia of potentially great use in the early stages of your research project.
 Each article has a discussion of the literature, including primary sources.
 A great starting point for finding more sources; arranged into subject areas such as Political History.
-Just a few examples of several potentially helpful articles are:
+For example:

 Gale in Context: U.S. History